 The conservation area defines the core of the original village.
 Without it Houghton would simply be a quite pleasant, slightly detached, somewhat bland, dormitory suburb of Leicester.
-When asked in the NDP Community Questionnaire to describe two particular aspects of Houghton "...which you especially value and would like to see preserved," the character of the Main Street was the fourth most frequent free-form comment (Q37).
-The conservation area consists of Main Street, the adjacent arms of Scotland Lane, including The

-Rise and Elizabeth Close, Weir Lane, Hollies Close, School Lane and part of Stretton Lane (see the map in Figure 4-1 of the Neighbourhood Development Plan).
+When asked in the NP Community Questionnaire to describe two particular aspects of Houghton "...which you especially value and would like to see preserved," the character of the Main Street was the fourth most frequent free-form comment (Q37).
+The conservation area consists of Main Street, the adjacent arms of Scotland Lane, including The Rise and Elizabeth Close, Weir Lane, Hollies Close, School Lane and part of Stretton Lane (see the map in Figure 4-1 of the Neighbourhood Plan).

 Whilst all the provisions of the VDS apply to the conservation area, it also requires some additional, detailed, consideration.
 It is the conservation area, particularly Main Street, which reflects the village's origins as an agricultural settlement.
-There have been so many alterations, in-fills and redevelopments permitted over the years that this connection is in danger of being broken if appropriate management of the street is not exercised in any future development.
+There have been so many alterations, in-fills and redevelopments permitted over the years that this connection should not be broken.
 This is not to say that there should be no changes at all.
 Not all works which may be proposed would necessarily detract from the appeal that it has.
 Indeed, some might enhance it.
 However, even very limited unsympathetic change could damage it irrevocably.